Repository Config

 The admins

 section specifies who can administer your repository.
 The recommended way to specify repository administrators is to define capability owner and maintainers.
-It is often beneficial to enforce no other administrators, and there are valid use-cases where additional administrators are required.
-If omitted the default admins from the capability defaults file will be applied.
-If no defaults are specified you are managing administrators manually via the GitHub UI or with your own automation.
+Usually you want to enforce no other administrators.
+If omitted the default admins from the capability defaults file apply.
+If no defaults apply you are managing administrators manually via the GitHub UI or with your own automation.

 admins.teams

-specifies a list of teams to grant admin access to.
-The teams are specified by the team “slug” which is the URL identifier for the team.
-Only teams within Flutter-Global can be referenced.admins.users
+lists the teams to grant admin access to.
+Reference using the team “slug” which is the URL identifier for the team within Flutter-Global.admins.users

-specifies a list of GitHub usernames to grant admin access to.
-Only members within Flutter-Global can be referenced.
+lists the GitHub usernames to grant admin access to.
+Only reference existing members of Flutter-Global.

-Note that if admins teams and/or users are set the codebase governor will ensure that these along with owner and maintainers are the only teams/users with admin access to the repository.
-Any other teams/users with admin access will be removed.
+If you specify admin teams and/or users, then these along with owner and maintainers are the only teams/users with admin access.
+Codebase governor removes any other teams/users with admin access.

 No Admin Access